manoKou/events-api/README.md

 >Finish the implementation.

->Create a seed script for the db.

->Install TsDoc to document the codebase.
+>Add unit testing.

 >Finish the Swagger docs

 Currently implemented for Swagger:
+- User Creation
 - JWT authentication
+- event creation (if you make the same one twice server dies :))
-- event creation. )
+- event deletion

->Add unit testing.
+Not cool:
+- it has too many leftover schemas and stuff

+>Create a seed script for the db.

+>Install TsDoc to document the codebase.

 >Add a Vagrantfile of an instance that runs a suitable Node environment, turn project into a kind of monorepo.